Starlin Castro: Washington Nationals

 The Washington Nationals signed Castro to a two-year contract reportedly valued at $12 million on January 7, 2020.
 On July 23, 2020, Castro was the starting second baseman, making his Nationals debut on Opening Day against his former team, the New York Yankees.
 In an August 14 game against the Baltimore Orioles, Castro suffered a broken wrist attempting to make a diving play in the sixth inning.
 On August 22, it was announced that Castro had undergone surgery on the wrist and would miss the remainder of the year.
 On the season, Castro slashed .267/.302/.405 with 2 home runs and 4 RBI.

-On June 15, 2021, Castro was placed on the restricted list after leaving the team to deal with a “family matter which requires his immediate attention”.
+On June 15, 2021, Castro was placed on the restricted list after leaving the team to deal with a “family matter which requires his immediate attention.”

 Castro was released by the Nationals on September 2, 2021, shortly after the conclusion of his 30-game suspension for violating the MLB domestic violence policy.

 Leones de Yucatán

 On June 27, 2022, Castro signed with the Leones de Yucatán of the Mexican League.
 In 28 games, he batted .240/.312/.323 with 1 home run and 9 RBIs.
-Castro left the team on August 14, 2022, for what the club cited as personal reasons.
+Castro left the team on August 14, for what the club cited as personal reasons.

+Spire City Ghost Hounds/Frederick ALPB

+On April 24, 2023, Castro signed with the Spire City Ghost Hounds of the Atlantic League of Professional Baseball, who were referred to at the time as just the "Frederick Baseball Club", "Unnamed Frederick Baseball Team" or the "Frederick ALPB" because they didn't decide on the "Ghost Hound" moniker until later that season in June.
+The team wore jerseys with question marks in that period of time when they were unnamed.
+In 43 games for Spire City/Frederick, he batted .305/.357/.383 with one home run and 24 RBI.
+On September 22, 2023, the Ghost Hounds announced that they would not be participating in the upcoming 2024 Atlantic League season due to scheduling issues, having a shared stadium and the league needing an even number of teams, but the team will be returning in 2025.
+On November 2, a dispersal draft was held for the other ALPB teams to get an opportunity to select players who were under contract with the Ghost Hounds.
+Castro became a free agent after he was not selected in the Ghost Hounds dispersal draft.